Jerry-Shaw/Nervsys/README.md

 2. Include "NS.php" in the main entry script of the project, and call it with using "NS::new();".
 3. If needed, using "/Ext/libCoreApi" to register your own modules and functions before calling "NS::new();".
 4. Write your API code classes under "/api", application code classes under "/app", if not changed, and there you go.
+5. In "/Ext", there are common useful extensions for normal project development, so, please do review them when coding.
+They can be helpful.

 ## Usage